MathiasGilson/MonkeyTrenches/DEPLOYMENT.md

-# MonkeyPlanet Deployment Guide
+# MonkeyTrenches Deployment Guide

-This guide explains how to deploy the MonkeyPlanet webapp to GitHub Pages.
+This guide explains how to deploy the MonkeyTrenches webapp to GitHub Pages.

 ## Prerequisites